Which supermarket credit card is right for you?

-Both Coles and Woolworths have a range of credit cards designed to suit different customer needs.
-Coles has five products to choose from, including rewards and low rate options, while Woolworths has two different platinum credit cards.
+Both Coles and Woolworths offer credit cards that are designed to suit different needs.
+Coles has six products to choose from, including rewards and low rate options, while Woolworths has two different platinum credit cards.

-Some of these cards are linked directly to the Coles flybuys and Woolworths Rewards loyalty programs; others offer additional benefits, perks and savings such as low ongoing interest rates, no annual fees or direct earning of frequent flyer points.
+Some of these cards are linked directly to the Coles flybuys and Woolworths Rewards loyalty programs.
+Others offer additional benefits and savings, such as low ongoing interest rates, no annual fees or direct earning of frequent flyer points.
 This guide compares all the cards offered by Coles and Woolworths to help you decide if one of them is right for you.

 Coles credit cards

-Coles offers five different credit cards, including two platinum options: the Coles Platinum Rewards MasterCard and Coles Platinum No Annual Fee MasterCard.
-Unlike many other credit card companies, Coles automatically upgrades you to the platinum option if you apply for either the Coles Rewards card or Coles No Annual Fee card and choose a credit limit of $6,000 or more.
+Coles offers three different types of credit cards: the Coles Rewards Mastercard, Coles No Annual Fee Mastercard and the Coles Low Rate Mastercard.
+Unlike many other credit card companies, Coles automatically upgrades you to the platinum option when you apply for one of these cards and are approved for a credit limit of $6,000 or more.

 Woolworths credit cards